MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 To add a model from the 3D toolkit:

-1. On the right side of the screen, select **3D toolkit**, and then select the category for the type of item you want to add.
+1. On the right side of the screen, select the **3D toolkit** tab, and then select the category for the type of item you want to add.

    ![Select 3D toolkit](media/select-3D-toolkit.PNG "Select 3D toolkit")